jdb/jdb.github.com/functional.rst

 performance are negligible, it is very practical to do it in Python.
-In our example, the hard work in this script is the *pi* function, which could not be simpler in terms of signature: it requires an int, returns a float, raise no errors, and make no side effects.
+In our example, the hard work in this script is the *pi* function, which could not be simpler in terms of signature: it requires an int, returns a float, raises no errors, and makes no side effects.
 We can write the pi function in C so that, when compiled, it is directly understood by the processor, sidestepping the Python virtual machine.
 Here are the steps involved: